frankNowinski/frankNowinski.github.io/_posts/2016-08-31-factories-vs-services.md

 });
 {% endhighlight %}

 The above example shows how to receive a user's stocks in both a service and a factory.
 Looks pretty similar right?
-They may be performing the same functionality but the architecture of that make up these services are quite different.
+They may be performing the same functionality but the architecture that make up these services are quite different.

 A service is viewed as a constructor function and upon instantiation, implicitly creates an empty object and assigns it to the variable <code>this</code>. <code>this</code> is also automatically returned to you.

 A factory differs from a service in that a factory is just called, and whatever is returned from the factory is the value of that service.
 As a result, factories give programmers more freedom to manipulate the data according to their needs before they return it.

 In addition, factories enable the programmer to instantiate a new object and assign it the appropriate data.
-For example, let's say we want to create a new stock object of Apples stock containing only the stock symbol (AAPL) and the price.
+For example, let's say we want to create a new stock object of Apple's stock containing only the stock symbol (AAPL) and the price.
 Here is how we could implement this using a factory:

 {% highlight javascript %}
 app.factory('Stock', function($http) {